tytydraco/yessleep/out/The_Doll_House.md

 I sighed and reluctantly snapped a photo, the bright light consuming the darkness, and when I looked up.
 Date was missing.

 "Date," I called out.
 He didn't answer.
 I shined my flashlight across the seemingly endless row of dolls that this room was built for.
 "Yamamoto," I shouted angrily.
 "Stop messing around."
 Still he did not answer.
-I could see the doorway at the end slightly ajar when it had been closed earlier.
+I could see the doorway at the end, now slightly ajar, when it had been closed earlier.

-I took a single step forward to order give to him an earful about his manners when I heard my feet crisp the board beneath me.
+I took a single step forward in order to give him an earful about his manners when I heard my feet crisp the board beneath me.
 And jumped as the door behind me slammed shut!
 I nearly wet myself as I scrambled to the other side.
 My flashlight bouncing across the top of the dolls heads.

 "Yamamoto," I shouted.
 "This isn't funny."